R 3 Courses & News

 Follow the link below for a recent talk by Dr. Arturo Casadevall on the current Crisis in the Biomedical Sciences!

 SHARE A SCIENCE STORY!

 Seminar series about groundbreaking discoveries and developments in Health, Science, Technology and Engineering.

-R3 on Twitter Interested in our monthly newsletter?
-R3 on Facebook Our curriculum provides opportunities to practice a critically-philosophical way of thinking science through meaningful, interdisciplinary applications to a student's field of interest as well as community outreach.
+R3 News R3 on Twitter Monthly Newsletter R3 on Facebook Our curriculum provides opportunities to practice a critically-philosophical way of thinking science through meaningful, interdisciplinary applications to a student's field of interest as well as community outreach.
 Students explore various pertinent science topics, such as: What is knowledge or belief?
 What is considered evidence in different fields?
 The nature or errors in science, and how they differ from misconduct Scientific survival skills, such as statistical reasoning from real-world data sets Rigorous research design across the disciplines Ethics in science and society Effective communication and teamwork